 - Environmental practices to ensure the safe quality of the air, water, and land we use, including legal disposal of waste and by-products.

 - Diversity programs based on the concept that all suppliers have equal access and opportunity to succeed.
 We believe that embracing diversity in our choices of suppliers and vendors helps create a competitive advantage for our company and is the right thing to do.
 This commitment also enables us to better support our communities and local economies.

 Supplier Diversity and Historically Underutilized Businesses. — (M/W/D/SBE and HUB)

 Transdev North America believes that supplier diversity makes good business sense and we have implemented uniform purchasing and supplier diversity processes across the organization to support both the growth of and increased use of certified business entities.
 Developing a diverse supplier base encourages job creation, enables purchasing power and builds shareholder equity in the communities in which we serve.

 We strongly encourage and support qualified minority, women, service-disabled veteran owned businesses, plus historically underutilized businesses to provide quality services or materials at competitive prices.

 To be qualified as an M/W/D/SBE or HUB, companies must be classified and/or certified by the appropriate federal, state and/or local designating agency (see list below).
-In various cases, the concept of certification reciprocity among the agencies is also considered and accepted by the company.
-In either case, when we use a company that is certified in one of the aforementioned business enterprise designations, Transdev always seeks confirmation from suppliers substantiating their firm’s eligibility for their designated area of expertise.
+In various cases, the concept of certification reciprocity among the agencies also is considered and accepted by the company.
+In either case, when we work with a company that is certified in one of the aforementioned business enterprise designations, Transdev always seeks confirmation from suppliers substantiating their firm’s eligibility for their designated area of expertise.

 Small Business Administration (www.sba.gov)